June 30 2017 - Recent research from Reward Gateway found that 79% of Australian employees preferred appreciation by managers all-year

 according to research by employee engagement consultants Infogroup/ORC.

-Based on responses from 9300 employees worldwide, the study found that 57 per cent are engaged with their current organizations,
+Based on responses from 9300 employees worldwide, the study found that 57 per cent were engaged with their current organizations,

 The report by Phil Pringle of Infogroup/ORC found that Australian organizations were more affected by a lack of employee commitment